 Girls' Science Saturdays is a unique opportunity for the girls of Knox County to experience science.
 We inspire interest in the physical sciences by providing a fun and encouraging environment to learn and practice scientific thought.
 Led by Kenyon College students and scientists, participants will use cutting-edge techniques to explore new ideas and learn scientific methods used in contemporary scientific research.
 You'll definitely learn something new - and build some pretty neat stuff too!

 Available to all middle school girls (grades 6-8).
-The program begins at 9:00 a.m. and goes until 1:30 p.m.
-Registration is free, and lunch will be provided.
+Registration begins at 8:30 am.
+The program begins at 9 am and goes until 1:30 pm.
+This event is free and includes lunch.
+For up to date announcements, like us on Facebook!